FrankBeatrice/modern-owl/faq.md

     notify you as early as possible.
 As both traffic and weather are outside of VTN's normal control, refunds will not be issued for affected orders.  \n Store credit will be issued in the event of one of these scenarios."
-- question: SECTION 6 - DISCLAIMER
+- question: SECTION F - DISCLAIMER
   answer: |-
     This site and all contents of the site are provided on an "AS IS" basis without warranties of any kind, either express or implied, including without limitation warranties of title or implied warranties of merchantability or fitness for a particular purpose.
 You acknowledge, by your use of the site, that your use of the site is at your sole risk, and that VTN shall not be liable for any damages of any kind related to your use of this site and our services.